Soccer Breathwork Program

 TO IMPROVE ENDURANCE & SPRINTS

-Research published in the European Journal of Applied Physiology shows that performance breath training can improve repeated sprint performance by up to 30–64% and endurance and VO2 max by up to 8-15%
+Performance breath training can improve RSA -repeated sprint ability- by up to 30–64% and endurance and VO2 max by up to 8-15% (European Journal of Applied Physiology)

 Breath-focused warm-ups improve athlete performance in the first 15 minutes of play.